codelittinc/node-base-project/README.md

 Add configuration settings for `DB_DATABASE`, `DB_HOST`, `DB_USER` & `DB_PASSWORD`.
 This configuration will override whatever is on `env.test`.

-Do not store sensible information on the `.env` files.
+Do not store sensible information in the `.env` files.

-For free DB that have connection limits like `ElephantSQL` you can provide a `DB_MAX_CONNECTIONS` value on the build variables to avoid getting `too many connections` errors.

 ##### Forcing test build to run on PRs